-We have issued the 2018-19 Council Tax bills.
+We have issued the 2021-22 Council Tax bills.
 This page should help with your queries regarding Council Tax annual billing.
-If you have a query about your bill that cannot be answered on our web pages please contact the Council Tax team.
+If you have a query about your bill that cannot be answered on our web pages contact the Council Tax team.

-Check your Council Tax Account and Bill online - Citizen's Account service
+Check your Council Tax account and bill online - Cheshire East online account service

 What you need to do if you pay by Direct Debit

 Nothing.
 Your Direct Debit details will automatically carry over to your new bill and we will collect your new instalments on the dates shown on your annual bill.

 Setting up a Direct Debit to pay your Council Tax

 The easiest way is to set up a Direct Debit online.